The demise of GoLite has been written about quite a bit. I even wrote a little bit about it towards the end of last year.

 - The early GoLite Jams were an excellent packs that were functional, light, pretty durable and the right size for many different types of excursions.

 - The Shangri-La series of tarps were pretty bomber, spacious and versatile

 - The Tumalo was a good all-purpose rain shell that, again, was not terribly expensive.

 And there are others, too.
 I just used the items above personally.

 And now that it is winter and doing the appropriate backcountry winter activities, I am again using another GoLite product: The Bitterroot.

-A true winter puffy, the version I have is 850 fill, 5.3 ounces of down fill and weighs a touch over 13 oz.
+A winter puffy good for cold if not extreme temps, the version I have is 850 fill, 5.3 ounces of down fill and weighs a touch over 13 oz.
 It has a lot of other fancy names in the description such as water-resistant “Pertex Quantum GL fabric” that means it is a light fabric that resists a small bit of snow while on break or in camp.

 The Bitterroot is not as robust as my old beater down coat, but it is not meant to fill the same niche.
 The Bitterroot is light, warm and very packable.
 Perfect for ski tours or winter backpacking.